scalameter/scalameter/home/gettingstarted/index.md

 The execution times of these preliminary benchmarks are then persisted for later comparison.

-These two crucial differences between normal regression tests and performance regression tests are the reason why ScalaMeter exists -- to allow you to write and run performance tests in a reliable manner.
+These two crucial differences between normal regression tests and performance regression tests are the reason why ScalaMeter exists -- to allow you to write and run performance tests in a reliable manner, where the performance regressions can be detected deterministically and running times reproduced under the same conditions.

 Now that we've covered all the theoretical aspects we need, it's time to get practical and do some [coding](/home/gettingstarted/simplemicrobenchmark).